Did you know that inhaling paint fumes can lead to nausea, headaches, and kidney damage in case of prolonged exposure?

 Knowing how to get rid of the spray paint smells is crucial if you plan on using it.
 Let’s see what spray paint fumes can do to your health and how to deal with them.

-- Place activated charcoal in the room to absorb fumes.
+- Place activated charcoal, bowls of lemon water, or baking soda in the room to absorb odors.

 Is Spray Paint Toxic After It Dries?